Nilead/pagescroll/README.md

-# multiscroll
+# pagescroll

-Multi scroll js
+Full page and split screen multi scroll effect.
+For more information please view